 Identify the following roles in your organization:

-Typically the modern digital signage services do not require IT operating on the service (at all even).
+Usually the modern digital signage services do not require IT operating on the service (at all even).
 The services are cloud based, setting up is plug-and-play and integrations to needed (cloud based) business applications already exist.
-IT should be involved in the beginning at least to verify that the service fulfils company’s policies regarding security and to evaluate that the services scale for future needs.
+IT should be involved in the beginning to verify that the service fulfils company’s policies regarding security and to evaluate that the services scale for future needs.

 7. Document and update your content strategy

 Remember to document your plan as you go.
 It is easier to communicate in-house when you’ll be rolling out the solution